Scaling limits and homogenization of mixing Hamilton-Jacobi equations

 There is an extensive literature on the approximation of stochastic partial differential equations by equations with mixing time dependence.
 For instance, results of this type for linear and semilinear parabolic partial differential equations were obtained by Bouc and Pardoux \cite{BP}, Kushner and Huang \cite{KH}, and Watanabe \cite{W}, and partial differential equations with spatial averaging and time fluctuations have been studied by Campillo, Kleptsyna, and Piatnitski \cite{CKP} and Pardoux and Piatnitski \cite{PP}.

-In contrast to these works, the equations we consider here are of first order and with nonlinear dependence on the gradient.
-This makes the task of obtaining regularity estimates, and, therefore, tightness of probability measures, much more challenging.
-The nonlinear nature of the problem gives rise to further difficulties in identifying the limiting equation.
+The main mathematical purpose of this work is to extend the above results to equations of first order and with nonlinear dependence on the gradient.
+Due to the highly oscillatory dependence in time, obtaining regularity estimates is far from straightforward, and, therefore, neither is establishing the tightness of probability measures.
+In addition, the nonlinear nature of the problem gives rise to further difficulties in identifying the limiting equation.